-Priorities for overall area
+Key Priorities for overall area

-Priority One: Visitor Management and Infrastructure

-Address immediate visitors pressures created as a result Covid pandemic and more people visiting the area due to restricted travel outwith Scotland.
-Opportunity for Aberfoyle to become a mobility hub3 (see further details in the Aberfoyle sub-area strategy) and create a network of mini-active travel hubs for visitors at Loch Katrine, Inversnaid, Stronachlachar, Loch Ard/Milton and possibly at Comer (for mountain bikers), where visitors can find a variety of facilities including but not inclusive of - e-charging, bus shelters, drop off points for e-bikes/e-scooters, storage boxes for drop off and pick up of recreational items (paddle boards, wetsuits), toilets, bike maintenance (more info under each sub-area).
-There is also the opportunity to grow and develop visitor recreational walking and cycling routes with links to heritage such as developing a long-distance mountain bike route via Comer to Loch Lomond, and improving the Aqueduct trail, alongside continued maintenance/enhancement of hill paths such as Ben Venue.
+Priority One: Visitor management and infrastructure Address immediate visitors pressures -by developing a Visitor Management Strategy for the area and the adjoining areascreated as a result Covid pandemic and more people visiting the area due to restricted travel outwith Scotland.
+Opportunity for Improve visitor infrastructure and management focusing on signage, seating, traffic management measures, fixed variable messaging signage, toilet and changing provision, litter bins and recycling hubs, motorhome and tent provision and also sustainable and active transport (see Priority 2).
+Aberfoyle to become a mobility hub (see further details in the Aberfovle sub-area strategy) and create a network of miniactive travel hubs for visitors at Loch Katrine, Inversnaid, Stronachlachar, Loch Ard/Milton and possibly at Comer (for mountain bikers), where visitors can find a variety of facilities including but not inclusive of - e-charging, bus shelters, drop off points for e-bikes/e-scooters, storage boxes for drop off and pick up of recreational items (paddle boards, wetsuits), toilets, bike maintenance (more info under each sub-area).
+There is also the opportunity to grow and develop visitor recreational walking and cycling routes with links to heritage such as developing a longdistance mountain bike route via Comer to Loch Lomond.
+Gravelfoyle routes, and improving develop the Aqueduct trail, alongside continued maintenance/enhancement of hill paths such as Ben Venue.
 Opportunities for collaboration and partnerships with community, and to promote community access and recreational use of woodlands.